snowch-notes/data-architecture/README.md

       - Specialised off the shelf change data capture tools such as [InfoSphere CDC](https://www.ibm.com/support/knowledgecenter/en/SSX3HK_6.5.2/com.ibm.cdcdoc.mcadminguide.doc/concepts/overview_of_cdc.html)
       - Manually select changes based on timestamp or row versioning in RDBMS?
 [Wikipedia](https://en.m.wikipedia.org/wiki/Change_data_capture)
       - Monitor filesystem folder for new files
  - How is the data model expected to change over time?
 I.e. do we need to use a format that is resistent to schema changes (such as avro)?
+ - How can you verify that you have not ingested dirty (incorrect) data?
+ - How can you verify that you have ingested all the required data?
+E.g.
+   - Weekly row counts of records ingested cross-related to number of inserts/updates in source system
  - Who will build and maintain the data ingest process?
    - What are their core skills?
    - Will they be trained to provide necessary skills?